 Transboundary cooperation is defined by IUCN as 'a process of cooperation to achieve conservation goals across one or more international boundaries' (Vasilijević et al., 2015).
-In practice, most EU Member States are engaged in multiple transboundary protected areas along their border.
+In practice, most European countries are engaged in multiple transboundary protected areas along their borders.
 According to the survey results, transboundary perspectives are mostly addressed on a regional or local level (predominantly in border regions) and are not strategically included in any national protected area design or planning procedures.

-Most commonly, transboundary sites are designed via joining existing sites (AT, NL, FR, PT, DE, SK, GR), but this also depends on the local situation.
-With most sites already in place, management inside and outside of sites near the border is a growing field of cooperation.
-In some cases, however, new transboundary sites are jointly designated (AT, ES, PT, RO, CZ).
+Most commonly, transboundary sites are designed via joining existing sites (AT, BE, BG, DE, EL, FR, HR, HU, LT, NL, NO, PT, SI, SK, XK), but this also depends on the local situation.
+One recent example is the designation of the world's first 5-country Transboundary UNESCO Biosphere Reserve in September 2021 that connects 13 individual protected areas (see Box 8).
+With most sites already in place, management inside and outside of sites near the border Is a growing field of cooperation, often leading to the extension of existing sites.
+In some cases, however, new transboundary sites are jointly designated (AT, ES, HR, IT, LV, PT, RO, SI, CZ).
 There are fewer initiatives for marine transboundary protected areas.
-Existing ones, however, are often larger and of high regional significance, such as the Doggerbank, the Pelagos Sanctuary or the Trinational UNESCO Wadden Sea Heritage site (see also Box 7 for the latter).
+Existing ones, however, are often larger and of high regional significance, such as the Doggerbank, the

+Pelagos Sanctuary or the Trinational UNESCO Wadden Sea Heritage site (see also Box 8 for the latter).

 As reiterated by the survey participants, existing EU legislation, such as the Nature Directives and its Natura 2000 obligations, as well as the Water Framework Directive and the Marine Strategy Framework Directive, plays an important role in fostering transboundary conservation.
-For instance, conservation perspectives of rivers and seas are addressed by transnational cooperation agreements or commissions, such as the international commissions for the Danube (ICRDR) and Rhine (ICPR), the commissions targeting the protection of the North-East Atlantic (OSPAR) and the Baltic Sea (HELCOM), or the MedPAN network for Marine Protected Areas in the Mediterranean.
-Through European funding schemes like LIFE or INTERREG, the EU further supports the implementation of transboundary conservation.
+Conservation perspectives of rivers and seas are further addressed by transnational cooperation agreements or commissions, such as the international commissions for the Danube (ICRDR) and Rhine (ICPR), the commissions targeting the protection of the North-East Atlantic (OSPAR) and the Baltic Sea (HELCOM), or the Mediterranean Protected Areas Network (MedPAN) for Marine Protected Areas in the Mediterranean.
+The EU further supports the implementation of transboundary conservation through European funding schemes and projects like LIFE or INTERREG (e.g. INTERREG B for transnational cooperation).
 Additionally, international conventions such as the Ramsar Convention on wetland protection support the designation of transboundary Ramsar Sites for wetlands of international importance.
+Exemplary transboundary Ramsar sites include Ziemelu purvi between Latvia and Estonia, the Island of Ibisa between Bulgaria and Romania, among many others.
+Other internationally recognised transboundary site categories include, inter alia, transboundary UNESCO Biosphere Reserves and World Heritage Sites, or crossborder Geoparks.

-Box 7: Exemplary transboundary protected areas in Europe
+Box 8: Exemplary transboundary protected areas in Europe